There’s lots of talk out there about a hormone called Anti-Mullerian Hormone or AMH.

 The amount of AMH in your blood will tell you:

-• How many eggs you have left.
+• How many eggs you have left

-• How likely you are to respond to IVF treatment.
+• How likely you are to respond to IVF treatment

-• What stage of the reproductive cycle you are in.
+• What stage of the reproductive cycle you are in

 The amount of AMH in your blood will not tell you:

-• The quality of your eggs.
+• The quality of your eggs

-• When you are likely to get pregnant.
+• When you are likely to get pregnant

-How Does Your Body Produce AMH And Eggs?
+How Does Your Body Produce AMH and Eggs?

 Your body produces AMH during the production of your ovarian follicles.
-Ovarian follicles are responsible for the secretion of essential hormones that are released during the menstrual cycles as well as the nourishment of the oocyte ahead of ovulation.
+Ovarian follicles are responsible for the secretion of essential hormones that are released during the menstrual cycle as well as the nourishment of the oocyte ahead of ovulation.

-When it comes to thinking about your eggs including how many your produce and how many you lose each month, it would seem like perfect sense to think "I lose one egg because only one egg will be fertilized if it fuses with sperm."
+When it comes to thinking about your eggs including how many you produce and how many you lose each month, it would seem like perfect sense to think "I lose one egg because only one egg will be fertilized if it fuses with sperm."

-This is actually not the case.
+This is not the case.
 Each month you lose a little over 1,000 eggs.
 Do not panic.
 This is perfectly normal and healthy.

 amh-levels-explained-4

-Primordial Follicle
+Stage #1: Primordial Follicle

-Primary Follicle
+Stage #2: Primary Follicle

-Preantral Follicle
+Stage #3: Preantral Follicle

 Preantral follicles are also commonly known as secondary follicles.
-At this point they have two or more layers of granulosa cells surrounding them with the continued division of cells.
+At this point, they have two or more layers of granulosa cells surrounding them with the continued division of cells.
 This cell growth supports the growth of the follicles into an ovum or egg.

-Antral Follicle
+Stage #4: Antral Follicle

-What Is A Normal AMH Level?
+What is a Normal AMH Level?

-• This diagram illustrates normal ranges for AMH per age group.
+This diagram illustrates normal ranges for AMH per age group.

 amh-levels-explained-1-1